SHARE

 3. Building Trust Through Transparency

-Transparency isn’t just a buzzword you can throw around lightly—it’s the pillar of brand loyalty.
+Transparency is fast becoming the pillar of brand loyalty.

 When customers understand the origin of ingredients, the manufacturing process, and the brand's values, they feel more connected and will trust the brand by investing their money.

-Transparency in the beauty industry isn’t a throwaway phrase you can pretend to stand behind.
-You must invest the time and money to make a product you and your customers will be proud of and be prepared to qualify transparency.
+You cannot pretend to stand behind transparency in the beauty industry.
+You must invest the time and money to make a product you and your customers will be proud of and you should be able to qualify transparency within your supply chain.

 Here are some key requirements for beauty products;